Earthquakes and Baseball - NPB Response During Major Disasters

 The Great Hanshin Earthquake and Orix BlueWave

 The Great Hanshin-Awaji Earthquake on January 17, 1995, was an unprecedented disaster claiming 6,434 lives.
 The Orix BlueWave (now Orix Buffaloes), whose home base of Kobe was directly hit, faced the situation of Green Stadium Kobe being used as an evacuation shelter.
-Under manager Akira Ohgi, the team rallied around the slogan 'Ganbarou KOBE' (Let's Go Kobe), finishing second in the league in 1995 and winning both the league championship and Japan Series in 1996.
+Under manager Akira Ohgi, the team rallied around the slogan 'Ganbarou KOBE' (Let's Go Kobe), winning the Pacific League pennant in 1995 (losing the Japan Series to Yakult 1-4) and then claiming both the league championship and the Japan Series in 1996.
 Ichiro Suzuki's 1995 performance, including a .342 batting average for the batting title, gave tremendous hope to disaster victims.
 This experience was the first clear demonstration that professional baseball could serve as a spiritual pillar for disaster-affected communities beyond mere entertainment.
 Orix players voluntarily visited evacuation shelters and participated in food distribution and supply delivery.

 The Great East Japan Earthquake and NPB's Season Delay